 I’m grateful that education and awareness are slowly growing, illuminating the cultural implications of neurodiversity in contexts that include ADD, ADHD, autism and more.
-While some people are affected in more subtle ways than others, it’s fair to say we still have a ways to go to reach a level of awareness that is optimal, however, for the time being, there are things like chemistry (medication) and behavior modification therapies (ABA), somewhat tested by time, methods that have relatively large, if vague, bodies of knowledge surrounding them and that are somewhat familiar to the average bear.
+While some people are affected in more subtle ways than others, it’s fair to say we still have a ways to go to reach a level of awareness that is optimal.

-While the history and data set of medications and related therapies are indeed quite large, conversely, when we are first thrown into this unknown “river”, so to speak, learning to swim in it, the current of weighing the right fit of these for a child or loved one, can be quite startling due to a lack of specificity about them.
+While the history and data set of medications and related therapies are indeed quite large, yet vague, when we are first thrown into this unknown “river”, so to speak, learning to swim in it, the current of weighing the right fit for a child or loved one, can be quite startling due to a lack of specificity about them.
 It isn’t easy to find stories that resonate or that are honest about the pros and cons.
 Vetting medications and services should not be taken lightly.

-In addition, related diagnoses often ring out vaguely without providing any real insight into expectations for the future of a child and their relationship to medication and other treatments.
+In addition, related diagnoses are often vague, too, without providing any real insight into expectations for the future of a child, for example, and their relationship to medication and other treatments.
 This ambiguity can often leave the uninitiated grappling with questions, with how to know we are doing the right thing on behalf of ourselves and/or those we love who are faced with these kinds of challenges.

 Suddenly, Everything Has Changed